-Following on from the blog I wrote the other day about the board game you can when doing comprehension with your child, here are 5 activities you can carry out to establish your child’s understanding.
+Following on from the blog I wrote the other day about the board game, here are 5 activities you can carry out to enhance your child’s understanding of comprehension:

 Illustrate the information